HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 rewrite ^/blog/[0-9]{4}/[0-9]{2}/(.*)$ /articles/$1 permanent;

-This single line replaces potentially hundreds of individual redirect rules, eliminating chains for all matching URLs.
+This single line replaces potentially hundreds of individual redirect rules, removing chains for all matching URLs.

 Apache’s mod_rewrite offers similar capabilities: